 The five star Isle of Eriska Hotel, Spa & Island certainly looks like a million dollars.
 Set in a traditional country manor house, it offers gorgeous views of Loch Linnhe and the dramatic Morvern mountains beyond.

 Thankfully, you don’t need to join the jet set to give the gift of experiencing this private Highland island.
-Instead, you just have to snatch up this gift for an overnight B&B stay for two.
+Instead, you just have to snatch up this gift for a one or two night B&B stay for two.

 Indulge in a 5-star island escape

-The Big Deal for an overnight stay at the stunning Isle of Eriska Hotel, Spa & Island has two options.
+The Big Deal for a one or two night stay at the stunning Isle of Eriska Hotel, Spa & Island has two options.

 Option one is for an overnight stay for two in a Standard twin or double room with a full Scottish breakfast.